mosmn/Notes/sections/theo/sep/intro.md

     - Business and social change, software must be able to adapt to changing business and social needs.
     - Security and trust, software must be secure and trustworthy.
     - Scale, software must be able to operate at a large scale.

+- Application types:
+    - Stand-alone apps, run on a single computer. e.g. calculator, notepad.
+    - interactive transaction-based apps, run on a remote computer accessed by a user from their own computer. e.g. e-commerce apps.
+    - Entertainment systems, like spotify, netflix, etc.
+    - Embedded control systems, controls hardware. like the control system of a car, or a washing machine.
+    - Batch processing systems, run on a remote computer and process large amounts of data. e.g. credit card billing systems.
+    - Systems of systems, a collection of software systems that work together to achieve a common goal. e.g. a bank.
+    - Data collection systems, collect data from their environment using a set of sensors and send the data to a remote computer for processing. e.g. water quality monitoring systems.
+    - Systems for modeling and simulation, set of tools and techniques used to create virtual models of real-world systems for the purpose of analyzing and predicting their behavior. e.g. a flight simulator.

 # Software engineering ethics